velvia/links/rust.md

 ## Some links on Rust

+Dealing with strings are confusing in Rust, because there are two types: a heap- allocated `String` and a pointer to a slice of String bytes: `&str`.
+Knowing what to use, and defining structures on them, immediately exposes the steep learning curve of ownership.

+See the [Guide to Strings](http://doc.rust-lang.org/guide-strings.html) for some help.

 * [Rust IRC channel](http://client00.chat.mibbit.com/?server=irc.mozilla.org&channel=%23rust)
 * [Rust for Rubyists](http://www.rustforrubyists.com/)
 * [Rust Playpen](http://play.rust-lang.org/) - closest thing to a REPL  :(